-Update: Ever since PM Modi demonetised ₹500 and ₹1,000 currency to fight black money, Paytm – a mobile eWallet has seen a 1000% spike in usages.
+Update: Ever since PM Modi demonetized ₹500 and ₹1,000 currency to fight black money, Paytm – a mobile wallet has seen a 1000% spike in usages.
 We recommend you also read out our latest post on Everything you need to know about- Paytm Wallet, and UPI after you are done reading this.

 So I did some research myself.
-I started checking official bank websites, send them mails, asked questions on Twitter and even personally call few bank officials to make sure that everything is crystal clear.
+I started checking official bank websites, send them emails, asking questions on Twitter and even personally call a few bank officials to make sure that everything is crystal clear.

 And finally, I will be sharing all that I know about ATM to ATM fund transfer in India.

-But before we begin, here are few things you should know –
+But before we begin, here are a few things you should know –

 1. There are many small and big banks in India.
 I was only able to make a list of most popular ones if you find your bank missing, please let me know.